Azure/communication-ui-library/docs/releases/creating-a-release.md

 _This document applies to normal releases, off of `main`.
 For hotfixing a prior release on NPM, see [documentation on creating hotfixes](./hotfix-release.md)._

-## Before creating a release branch
+## Before creating a Release Branch

 - Update the strings on `main` these [steps](../references/string-translations.md).
   - **Note**: String translation can take up to 5 working days to complete.
 It is a good idea to avoid string changes once before the release process

-## Step 1: Creating a release branch
+## Step 1: Creating a Release Branch

-Both beta and stable release follow a two step workflow, aided by github actions.
+Both beta and stable releases follow a two step workflow, aided by github actions.

-### Step 1.1: Create a Pre-release branch
+### Step 1.1: Create a Pre-release Branch

 We want to create a pre-release branch because this branch will act as a place to perform actions like bumping package versions, grooming the changelog, and performing string translations.
 This branch will be the place that the release branch is created from before it is merged back into main.